mlresearch/v17/_posts/2011-10-21-garcia-saiz11a.md

 ---
-title: Comparing classification methods for predicting distance students' performance
+title: Comparing classification methods for predicting distance students’ performance
 abstract: Virtual teaching is constantly growing and, with it, the necessity of instructors to predict the performance of their students.
 In response to this necessity, different machine learning techniques can be used.
 Although there are so many benchmarks comparing